WillFantom/nescript/README.md

 For more on how to use golang templates, see [here](https://pkg.go.dev/text/template).

-### Executable
+## Executable

 An executable is simply a "compiled" version of the script (where compiled here is just saying it has been though the template system).
 It is worth nothing that the script is written to a temporary file, and to keep things neat, should be removed when the script is done with.

-### Process
+## Process

 A process here is considered an executed/executing instance of the executable.
 This can be killed, strings can be written to the stdin, or `Result` can be called to wait for the script to exit and get the result.

-### Result
+## Result

 A result just contains the core output values of the process (stdout, stderr, exit code) and the execution time of the process.
 After a script has completed execution, the std out is evaulated line-by-line.
-If a line starts with the prefix `::set-json::` and the remainder of the line is valid JSON, the parsed json is stored in the result.
-This can be used by expressions to evaluate the result (to a boolean).
+If a line starts with the prefix `::set-output name=<> (type=<>)::`, the remainer of the line is considered the value and stored in the result outputs.

+### Evaulation

+Any script can store outputs, allowing the reults of the script to be automatically parsed.
+To store an output, a script must print a line to StdOut starting with `::set-output name=example::`, where `example` can be replaced with any name for the specific output.
+The remainer of the line is then considered the output's value.
+- If the output should be interpreted as another type than string, this should be specified, for example:
+  `::set-output name=example type=int::42`.

+- For more complex outputs, JSON can be specified, for example:
+  `::set-output name=example type=json::{"hello": "world:, "number": 42}`

+To evaluate these on a scripts result, expressions can be given (using [expr](https://github.com/antonmedv/expr)).
+- For example an output of type `int` with the name `example` can be evaluated like so:
+  `example > 41`
+- JSON evaluation works too, using the above JSON example, the following expressions would work:
+  `example.number > 41`.

 ---